Attending a Protest

 Wear a mask!
 It will help protect you from airborne illnesses, face recognition technologies, and being identified in photos of the protest after it ends.
 Goggles are also useful for keeping your eyes safe from projectiles or irritants, and tinted ones may be useful for circumventing face recognition systems (but this strategy is not foolproof).
 Gloves will help protect your hands from irritants and contact with infectious diseases.
 If you are able to use medical gloves, use nitrile instead of latex gloves, as some people have latex allergies.
 Note that gloves will interfere with some phone functions.
 We also recommend wearing sturdy shoes that are comfortable to move around in for extended periods of time.

-During the Protest Anchor link
+During the Protest anchor link

-Take photos and videos without unlocking your device
+Take photos and videos without unlocking your device anchor link

 Catching that perfect image is something you want to be ready for, and powerful images can help support your cause.
 If you've chosen a strong password, entering it into the device takes precious time, and you risk the moment passing before you're able to take the picture.
 Luckily, iOS and Android allow you to take photos and videos without unlocking your device.